Explore Azure Storage

 On the Azure portal home page, select + Create a resource from the upper left-hand corner and search for

-.
-Then in the resulting Storage account page, select Create. -
+Storage account.
+Then in the resulting Storage account page, select Create.

-Enter the following values on the Create a storage account page:
+Enter the following values on the Basics tab of the Create a storage account page:

 - Subscription: Select your Azure subscription.

-- Resource group: Create a new resource group with a name of your choice.
+Resource group: Select Create new and enter a name of your choice, such as

-- Storage account name: Enter a unique name for your storage account using lower-case letters and numbers.
+- Storage account name: Enter a unique name for your storage account using lower-case letters and numbers only (this name must not already be in use by anyone else).

 - Performance: Standard